 Food and Beverage: Dining in the new Premium Economy cabin is set to be a sumptuous affair with passengers eligible for the ‘Book the Cook’ service, in which you can order your inflight meal in advance as well as enjoy a glass of Champagne from the drinks menu.

-Business Class features a separate cabin, wide leather seats and greater personal space.
+Singapore Airline's Business Class features a separate cabin, wide leather seats and greater personal space.
 Seats may vary slightly depending on the aircraft type however they all feature roomy, semi-private environments with ample storage space for personal belongings.
 Seat controls offer many different seating positions including a lie-flat option which is perfect for those long overnight flights.
 Head rest and lumbar support add to the blissful experience.
 Pillows and blankets are always available.

 Entertainment: The KrisWorld in-flight entertainment system combines hundreds of movies, shows, games and music options and makes them available for instant, on demand entertainment on your personal video screen.
 Headsets are provided and the endless list of options will keep you entertained throughout the flight.
 Each seat features power outlets for your personal electronic devices allowing you continued use of laptops and tablets.